spacetelescope/aas229_workshop/Installation_and_Setup.md

     http://ssb.stsci.edu/conda/installers/AstroConda-1.0.2-Linux-x86_64.sh
     http://ssb.stsci.edu/conda/installers/AstroConda-1.0.2-MacOSX-x86_64.sh

 These shell installers include both Anaconda and the AstroConda software repository, which contains additional tools that will be shown at the workshop.
+To run the installer, cd to where you downloaded it to, and choose the appropriate command from below:

+    % ./AstroConda-1.0.2-Linux-x86_64.sh
+    % ./AstroConda-1.0.2-MacOSX-x86_64.sh

 If you have trouble installing using the above files, you will need to download Anaconda separately (https://www.continuum.io/downloads).
 Then, proceed to Step 2b.
+If the installer above somehow did not install the versions needed, also go to Step 2b.

 More information about AstroConda can be found at http://astroconda.readthedocs.io/en/latest/ (currently does not support Windows build).